StackVista/stackstate-docs/configure/security/set_up_a_security_backend_for_windows.md

 ### Listing detected secrets

 The `secret` command in the Agent CLI shows any errors related to your setup.
 For example, if the rights on the executable are incorrect.
-It also lists all handles found, and where they are located.
+It also lists all handles found, and where they're located.

 The command outputs ACL rights for the executable, as in the example from an Administrator PowerShell below: